Homerade/ClientImporter/README.md

 This will result in a de-duped file created in `"priv/repo/csv/cleaned_data/.."`

+Note: there is an example file for import provided here: `"priv/repo/csv/source_data/client_import.csv"`

 _Troubleshooting: you may need to run `recompile` in iex instance in terminal if you find it unable to run the module function_
 ## Testing